mporuthoor/Runnable-Applications/2023 File Transfer GUI/README.txt

 encryption is used.
 If you use this program to send sensitive files on a public network, someone on the network can use a packet sniffer to piece together the file you are sending.

-Note: The Android version of this app can be found on the Google Play Store at the following link: https://play.google.com/store/apps/details?id=com.project.filetransfergui
+The Android version of this app can be found on the Google Play Store at the following link: https://play.google.com/store/apps/details?id=com.project.filetransfergui